petecartwright/connectings/README.md

-Completely unrelated to the NYT Connections game other than the concept and gameplay.
+Completely unrelated to the NYT Connections game other than the concept and gameplay and design.